Alexon1999/django-boilerplate/doc/git_branch_strategy.md

 5. **Deployment to Testing**:
     - If the CI pipeline passes, The `main` branch is automatically deployed to a testing environment for further testing.
 6. **Staging/Pre-production to Production**:
-    - When you decide it's time for a release (by accumulating features), create a `release/v1.0.0` branch from main.
-CI/CD pipeline is configured so that any push to a  release/ branch will deploy to your staging or pre-production environment.
+    - When you decide it's time for a release (by accumulating features), create a `release-v1.0.0` branch from main.
+CI/CD pipeline is configured so that any push to a  release- branch will deploy to your staging or pre-production environment.
 Extensive testing and any pre-release activities happen in this staging environment.
     - Extensive testing and any pre-release activities happen in this environment.
     - This branch should trigger a deployment to a staging or pre-production environment.
     - The code on this branch should not include new features after this point—only bug fixes, performance improvements, or other necessary updates.